yw-fang/vaspwiki/README.rst

-I provide a python interface so that other colleagues in the community of computational materials and physics can get access to vaspwiki much easier via executing commands in their terminals (Linux, Windows, and Mac OS)
+I provide a python interface so that other colleagues in the community of computational materials and physics can get access to vaspwiki much easier via executing commands in their terminals (Linux, Windows, and Mac OS).
+The corresponding wiki page of the requested keyword will show up in your default web browser.

 =============
 Installation